IBM/continuous-learning-with-watson-ml-and-db2/README.md

 ![](doc/source/images/deployment-1.png)
 * Provide a name and choose `Web Service` as deployment type.
 ![](doc/source/images/deployment-2.png)
 * Now the model is exposed through and API.
-If you select `Impelementation` tab you can see differnt examples on how to use the newly created API.
+If you select `Implementation` tab you can see different examples on how to use the newly created API.
 ![](doc/source/images/deployment-3.png)

 ### 11. Test the model